Japanese Spitz Dog Food Cost Per Month: 2026 Full Breakdown

 Japanese Spitz Dog Food Cost by Brand (2026 Prices)

-Here's how much it costs to feed a 18 lb Japanese Spitz per month across 11 popular dog food brands, from budget to premium options.
-When comparing these brands, veterinarians strongly recommend choosing pet food companies that conduct rigorous AAFCO feeding trials (Association of American Feed Control Officials) rather than simply meeting nutrient profile minimums to guarantee nutritional adequacy:
+Here is the monthly cost to feed a 18 lb Japanese Spitz across 11 popular brands.
+We compare budget and premium options.
+Veterinarians recommend choosing pet food brands that conduct rigorous AAFCO feeding trials.
+This guarantees nutritional adequacy better than simply meeting basic nutrient profiles:

 Prices based on RER formula with moderate activity (1.5x) for a 18 lb adult Japanese Spitz.
 Use the calculator for a personalized estimate with your specific brand, activity level, and life stage.